sonic-net/SONiC/doc/gearbox/gearbox_mgr_design.md

 ### 3.4.5 COUNTER DB
 No modifications made.

-## 3.5 Docker SYNCD (modified)
+## 3.5 Docker SAIPHY SYNCD (new)
-The SYNCD Docker syncd daemon has been extended to support the new SAI APIs and callbacks introduced by the new External SAI Abstraction Interface.

 A key feature of the External PHY Abstraction Interface is the separation and mapping of system-to-line side ports for each PHY (switch).
 The ability to configure and re-configure the ports are represented in a new object model where each port object is attached to each other by using a port connector object.

+A new SAIPHY SYNCD docker has been created to support multiple external PHYs.
+Each PHY is controlled by a separate physyncd daemon that has been extended to support the new SAI APIs.

 ~~~
 typedef enum _sai_api_t